tailor-cms/xt/docs/runtime.md

 # Runtime

-The framework consist of four different runtimes:
+The framework consists of four different runtimes:

 - Authoring; autoloading and serving `edit` package.
-This runtime supports Vue 3 based UI componenets and implements compatible Tailor CMS APIs to enable development without the need to set up Talor CMS.
+This runtime supports Vue 3 based UI components and implements compatible Tailor CMS APIs to enable development without the need to set up Tailor CMS.
 By default it runs on port `8010`.
 - Display; autoloading and serving `display` package.
 This runtime supports Vue 3 and implements general LMS front-end interface.
 Runs on port